In fight with opiate overdoses, N.J. county issues antidote to police

 Earlier this month the U.S. Food and Drug Administration approved a portable device to treat overdoses that people without medical training can use.

-Della Fave said there are plans to roll out the program across the state from the coastal county about 50 miles east of Philadelphia.
+Della Fave said there are plans to roll out the program across the state from the coastal county about 50 miles (80 km) east of Philadelphia.

 Last year, New Jersey enacted a law that allowed drug users to call for emergency medical assistance without fear of prosecution for minor drug crimes.